 How CoPower does it

 CoPower Green Bonds are an investment in a diversified portfolio of loans to clean energy projects, not clean energy companies.
-The projects in our Green Bond portfolio use established technologies and are already built and operational.
+The projects in our Green Bond portfolio use established technologies.
 Investor returns come from the steady revenues generated by the sale of clean energy or from energy savings as laid out in contracts with counterparties where the risk is low to moderate like a government or a diversified pool of counterparties, such as a pool of condo corporations.

 As a private investment our bonds are illiquid and while they wouldn’t be right for day traders, they can help diversify a primarily public-markets portfolio and can be one of the pillars of a “buy and hold” investment strategy.